findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 Before I started to write the whole thing, I thought that I use our server-side secure enclave to store all the key pairs there and let the tenant set the enclave's master key.
 It would still mean that the implementation would be state-full.
-From the operations ' perspective, we all know what that means: more things to take care of and manage, but most importantly, one potential scalability issue to solve.
+From the operations' perspective, we all know what that means: more things to take care of and manage, but most importantly, one potential scalability issue to solve.